AbbayMourad/coding-challenge/README.md

 # coding-challenge

-##### Important note: as of Thu, 14 Oct 2021 00:49:12 +01:00, I only built the REST API, I am still working on the CLI and the Web parts
+##### Important note: as of Mon, 25 Oct 2021 18:53:12 +01:00, I built the REST API and the web part, I am still working on the CLI.

 ## Code Architucture
 ### Data Layer